avaframe/AvaFrame/docs/glossary.rst

         angle difference of the slope and the normal.

     travel angle
+        The travel angle describes the general inclination between the :term:`origin point` and the current location of interest.
+        It is calculated based on the :term:`travel lenght` and the altitude difference between the :term:`origin point` and the point of interest.
+Important travel angles are the :term:`beta angle` and the :term:`alpha angle`.

     travel length
-        Travel lengths are measured as horizontally projected travel length (:math:`s_{XY}`) along the :term:`thalweg` and are associated with the corresponding travel angle, measured between the line connecting the current location with the uppermost point of the release and the horizontal plane.
+        Travel lengths are measured as horizontally projected travel length (:math:`s_{XY}`) along the :term:`thalweg`, measured between the current location with the uppermost point of the release, :term:`origin point`.
         Alternatively, the surface parallel travel length (:math:`s_{XYZ}`) may be defined as the three-dimensional length travelled by the avalanche.

     path
-        The avalanche path summarizes the total catchment and is divided into different zones (zone of :term:`origin`, :term:`transition`, :term:`deposition`) with different criteria and characteristics.
+        The avalanche path summarizes the total catchment and is divided into different zones (:term:`zone of origin`, :term:`zone of transition`, :term:`zone of deposition`) with different criteria and characteristics.
 An inherent property of the avalanche path is the :term:`thalweg` and the associated avalanche :term:`event`.

     powder snow
-        Powder snow avalanches (PSA) refer to the :term:`form of movement` in the zone of :term:`transition`, referring to the dust or suspension cloud in avalanches.
+        Powder snow avalanches (PSA) refer to the :term:`form of movement` in the :term:`zone of transition`, referring to the dust or suspension cloud in avalanches.
         PSA are associated with cold, dry cohesionless snow.
 Mixed types of movement are often observed, combining different flow regimes and their transitions, e.g., ‘powder avalanche with flow component’.